pranjalmandhan/ai-sentiment-dashboard/README.md

-# ai-sentiment-dashboard
-A real-time data pipeline tracking AI news sentiment using Python and Streamlit.
+# 🤖 AI Sentiment Pulse Dashboard
+An end-to-end data analysis project tracking the daily "mood" of AI news.

+## 🚀 Project Overview
+- **Goal:** Track if AI news is becoming more positive or negative over time.
+- **Stack:** Python, Streamlit, NewsAPI.
+- **Status:** In Development.